earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 - DC also processes requests for authentication from users within a computer domain.
 - Domain controllers are most commonly used in Windows Active Directory (AD) domains but are also used with other types of identity management systems.

+# What is a domain in Active Directory?
+- An Active Directory domain is a collection of objects within a Microsoft Active Directory network.
+- An object can be a single user or a group or it can be a hardware component, such as a computer or printer.
+- Each domain holds a database containing object identity information.
+AD domain can manage multiple domains.

 # What is a DNS Server?
 - Domain Name System(DNS) is a server that is specifically used for matching website names (like google.com or microsoft.com) to their corresponding IP addresses.
 - DNS Server contains a database of public IP addresses and their corresponding domain names.